euphoria3k/gary-knowles-gatsby/src/pages/index.md

         damage before fitting and got replacement if it was.
 He listens to what you want and will offer suggestions if he has a different idea but will not push it.
 No job too big or too small.
+    - title: Michelle
+      description: >-
+        Absolutely amazing!!

+        Gary has completed fitting our kitchen.

+        If I could give him 10 stars I would!
+The kitchen is amazing and whilst he was working nothing was too much trouble.
+It was also such a pleasure when he left on the first day having ripped out the old kitchen to find the empty space completely spotless, so clean and tidy.

+        When he left the units had been cleaned and were ready to fill.

+        I cannot recommend Gary highly enough!
 ---